claus296/SantaFnfr/README.md

 * The menu is almost done just need to clean up some code and add transitions

 **Game Engine** - 98% Complete
+* A few more small changes are stil needed, but its very close

 **Weeks** - ~6/8 Complete
 * Tutorial + Weeks 1-5 are implemented.